deb-intel/LPOTtest/_sources/docs/adaptor.md.txt

 2. Parse tune config

-   LPOT will generate a tune config from your tune capability such as the
+   LPOT can generate a tune config from your tune capability such as the
    following:

    ```yaml